 It all depends on what the law allows and what the judge decides.

-Don’t leave planning for your future and that of your loved ones to chance.
-All it takes is one phone call to the Law Offices of Samantha J. Fitzgerald to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
-We expertly guide individuals through the complex probate process, and capably handle all aspects of the creation, administration, and settlement of trusts as well.
-When you work with the estate planning attorneys at the Law Offices of Samantha J. Fitzgerald, you get more than just an estate plan: you get peace of mind.
-Call us at 954-580-3690 or email us at: [email protected] today.
+Our team here at SJF Law Group works hard to ensure that your wishes will be followed, and your loved ones taken care of when you are gone.
+Our estate planning lawyers expertly guide individuals and families through the complex probate process and capably handle all aspects of the creation, administration, and settlement of estates and trusts.
+When you work with our Florida estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.